hi-digital-solutions/hids/content/blog/why-mentorship-matters-more-than-you-think.md

 "driver" and the "navigator" in these scenarios.
 While I was very nervous about navigating at first, my seniors showed confidence in my ability to contribute by coaching me through it.
-In our version of strong-style pair programming, I was the driver, one of my teammates would act as my coach and the other wrote the code.
+In our version of strong-style pair programming, I was the driver; one of my teammates would act as my coach and the other wrote the code.
 This worked perfectly, because it ensured that we as a team were able to move forward together but also would minimize having too much awkward silence, if I was having trouble seeing the next step.
 Whether they recognize it or not, I do feel more confident in my ability to communicate abstractly.
 Sometimes I am wrong in my approach and that is equally worth discussing to learn where improvement is needed.
-However, them giving me a chance instead of just rushing ahead while I just sat back trying my best to keep up, helped me become a better communicator while sharpening my abstract thinking skills.
+But their giving me a chance — instead of just rushing ahead while I sat back trying to keep up — helped me become a better communicator while sharpening my abstract thinking skills.

-#### Mentorship by Driving
+### Mentorship by Driving

 Being early in a career, getting feedback about what is idiomatic, what is stylistic and other best coding practices has revolutionized the way